27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 23| Get Dirty at Standard Spa

-See the Miami skyline twinkling at the saltwater infinity pool located at Standard Spa.
-For a memorable experience get dirty and head to the Mud Lounge.
+See the Miami skyline twinkling at the saltwater infinity pool located at the Standard Spa.
+For a memorable experience, get dirty and head to the Mud Lounge.
 Apply one of the colorful algae-infused mud liberally all over your body and face.
-Chill out my the pool while they mud does its work.
+Chill out by the pool while the mud does its work.

 Address: 40 Island Ave, Miami Beach, FL 33139